-Traditional music lessons are like having to learn the mechanics and physics of bike riding before enjoying riding a bike.
-On the other hand, methods that promise immediate results put you on the bike with training wheels and don’t teach you how to ride without them.
-And not many teachers can teach the really fun stuff—tricks, jumps, or racing.
+Imagine having to learn the mechanics and physics of bike riding before being able to ride a bike.
+Traditional lessons follow this approach.
+On the other hand, methods that promise immediate results put you on a bike with training wheels that never come off.
+And neither of these teach you how to do anything else like race with a friend, do “wheelies”, or the many other ways to enjoy bike riding.

 Here’s what I do: I start students riding immediately, so they can work on the coordination.
 And then we start raising the training wheels so that students can continue the joy of riding while they’re learning how to do it without training wheels.
-Then we can integrate the tricks, jumps, etc. This is where the lifelong enjoyment of music happens.
-Students who only learn to read notes usually become the adults who say they used to be able to play an instrument, but can’t anymore.
+Then we can integrate the advanced stuff like “wheelies,” racing, etc. This is where the lifelong enjoyment of music happens.
+Students who don’t learn this usually become the adults who say they used to be able to play an instrument, but can’t anymore.